H-Bo214/migrate/README.md

 - [City Images](https://developers.teleport.org/api/getting_started/)
 - All images belong to the original photographer and are used under creative commons.
-Attribution information can be located by searching: https://api.teleport.org/api/urban_areas/slug: **city name** /images/ here all lower case, with hyphen if city has 2 names ex. san-antonio
+Attribution information can be located by searching: https://api.teleport.org/api/urban_areas/slug: **city name** /images/

 > _**NOTE:** city names must be lower case.
 With hyphen if city has 2 names ex. san-antonio_